Destiny 2: The Final Shape: Episodic content

-Episode: Echoes began a week after the launch of The Final Shape on June 11, 2024; Act 2 began on July 16 followed by Act 3 on August 27.
+Episode: Echoes (Season 24) began a week after the launch of The Final Shape on June 11, 2024; Act 2 began on July 16 followed by Act 3 on August 27.
 This episode's story focused on the Vex on the centaur Nessus, and took place shortly after the events of The Final Shape campaign, the "Salvation's Edge" raid, and the "Excision" activity.
 The player worked with the Exodus Black artificial intelligence Failsafe to investigate what was causing Nessus and the local Vex to change under the influence of the Echo of the Witness that landed on the planetoid.
 Each act of the episode added new three-player activities: Act 1 added an arena called Breach Executable, where a fireteam investigated the disturbances on Nessus and collected data before facing one of three final bosses, as well as an activity called Enigma Protocol in which a fireteam infiltrated the Vex Network in an attempt to stop the Vex from stealing Golden Age data; Act 2 added three Battlegrounds—Delve, Conduit, and Core—where a fireteam battled Vex, Fallen, Shadow Legion Cabal, and Taken to progress from the surface of Nessus to its planetary core; and Act 3 added the exotic mission, "Encore", taking place in Nessus's core and awarding a craftable special ammo exotic auto rifle, Choir of One.
 The artifact featured during this episode was the Hunter's Journal (with perks focusing on close- to long-range weapons and Prismatic, Void, Solar, and Arc abilities).